LDF913/forme/README.md

 ),
 ```

-### via errorTextNotifier
+### via errorTextListenable

-`errorTextNotifier` is more smart than `validateErrorListener`.
+`errorTextListenable` is more convenient than `validateErrorListener` sometimes.

 eg: when your want to display an valid or invalid suffix icon according to error state of field, in `validateErrorListener` , update model will rebuild whole field,
-but with `errorTextNotifier`, you can only rebuild the suffix icon, below is an example to do this:
+but with `errorTextListenable`, you can only rebuild the suffix icon, below is an example to do this:

 ``` dart
 suffixicon: Builder(